meltano/meltano/docs/src/docs/meltano-cli.md

 > Note: `--all` can be used to show all the tap attributes with their selected status.

-## How ELT Commands Fetches Dependencies
+## How ELT Commands Fetch Dependencies

 When you run ELT commands again a tap or target, you might be wondering where it's coming from.
 As far